KohDingYuan/portfolio/README.md

     <strong>Software Development Intern</strong> | Apr 2018 – Aug 2018
     <br><em>KEYfields Pte Ltd, Singapore</em>

-	<p class="details-decription">Contributed to the research and development of features for the company's primary web-based solution by writing and optimizing code using C#, ASP.NET, and MS SQL.
+	<p class="details-decription text-justify">Contributed to the research and development of features for the company's primary web-based solution by writing and optimizing code using C#, ASP.NET, and MS SQL.
 Focused on developing modular, scalable functions to enhance the platform's overall functionality and value.</p>

 	<details>
 		<summary>Achievements</summary>